stream-interop/stream-interop/README.md

     - Returns the current stream pointer position as if by [`ftell()`][].
     - Implementations MUST throw [_RuntimeException_][] on failure.

-If the encapsulated resource is not seekable at the time it becomes available to the _SeekableStream_, implementations MUST throw [_ValueError_][].
+If the encapsulated resource is not seekable at the time it becomes available to the _SeekableStream_, implementations MUST throw [_InvalidArgumentException_][].

 ### _StringableStream_